Employee Spotlight: Jaclyn Branham

 One of the things that makes The Fredericks Company great is our dedicated and highly valued employees who excel in various positions.
 Because we have such a great team, we’ve decided to highlight team members in our blog!

 Today, we are shining the spotlight on Jaclyn Branham.
-Jaclyn is a Production Associate with a strong mechanical aptitude and is skilled in welding, machining, and glass forming.
+Jaclyn is a Production Associate with a strong mechanical aptitude who is skilled in welding, machining, and glass forming.
 While she takes on many jobs here at the company, her primary focus is in the manufacturing of glass Bayard Alpert hot ion vacuum gauges, nude Bayard Alpert hot ion vacuum gauges and she is currently learning glass ampoule forming.
 Jaclyn started working at The Fredericks Company in 2017, and continues to provide quality glass products and innovative solutions for all of our customers.

 Read on to learn more about Jaclyn Branham: